minetek/minetek-issue-tracking/README.md

 MineTek Issue Tracker
+===

 Welcome to the issue tracker for the MineTek modpack.

-Before submitting, please read the guidelines before submitting an issue.
+Before submitting an issue, please read the guidelines in CONTRIBUTING.md before submitting an issue.